valhalla/valhalla-docs/explorer/tutorial.md

 9. Look in the `Show routes` section for the name of the route.
 If you click a route on the map or in the drop-down list, you can get even more information about the route.
   ![Choose a route to get details about it](/images/mobility-explorer-bart-route-details.png)

-On the sidebar, at the end of the section, there are links to view the Transitland API request and to see the results in GeoJSON format.
-For example, the query for routes operated by BART is https://transit.land/api/v1/routes?&operated_by=o-9q9-bart.
-You can use this link outside of Mobility Explorer to get the raw results of the query, as well as within Mapzen's Tangram to draw a custom transit map.
+On the sidebar, at the end of the section, there are links to view the Transitland API request and get the result as GeoJSON, which is a geographic data format commonly used with web mapping.
+For example, the API query for routes operated by BART is https://transit.land/api/v1/routes?&operated_by=o-9q9-bart.

+The request for GeoJSON is similar, but includes `geojson` in it: https://transit.land/api/v1/routes.geojson?&operated_by=o-9q9-bart.
+Later in the tutorial, you will use the GeoJSON to draw a custom transit map with Mapzen's Tangram Play map editor.

 If you want to interact with these APIs programmatically, looking at the query can help you understand the components and create a properly formatted query that you can save and reuse in other projects that integrate these APIs.